HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 translators: []
 results: https://docs.google.com/spreadsheets/d/1TPA_4xRTBB2fQZaBPZHVFvD0ikrR-4sNkfJfUEpjibs/
 mel-ada_bio: Mel Ada is a software engineer on the Web Performance team at Etsy.
 Her current involvement in the community includes co-organizing the NY Web Performance Meetup and occaisonally doing some speaking of her own.
 rviscomi_bio: Rick Viscomi is a DevRel engineer at Google, focusing on web performance.
-He is the co-author of [Using WebPageTest](https://usingwpt.com/), a book about web performance testing.
+He is the co-author of <a hreflang="en" href="https://usingwpt.com/">Using WebPageTest</a>, a book about web performance testing.
 He also co-maintains HTTP Archive and is the Editor-in-Chief of the Web Almanac.
 featured_quote: TODO
 featured_stat_1: TODO
 featured_stat_label_1: TODO